Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: Data analysis

 \subsection{Statistical inference on the interaction intensity under the mean-field assumption}

+The evidence reported so far compares the patent data with the aggregate implications of the model under a general interaction structure.
+We now add a complementary exercise under a more restrictive specification.
+Namely, assuming the system is subjected to a mean-field interaction, we can summarize cross-category dependence by a single average interaction parameter and perform a tractable benchmark inference exercise on its magnitude.
+This part of the section is included for a different purpose than the figures above.
+The previous evidence asks whether the aggregate patterns predicted by the framework are present in the data; the present exercise asks whether the observed category-specific success counts move similarly enough to be compatible with a given level of average interaction intensity under a symmetry restriction.

-Assuming the system is subjected to a mean-field interaction (note that in this case we have $u_h/u_j=1$ for each $h,j\in{\mathcal H}$), i.e. assuming the interaction matrix $\Gamma$ to be of the form~\eqref{eq:elements_Gamma_mean-field}, we can perform a suitable test on the parameter $\iota$, that rules the intensity of the interaction.
-Indeed, since the leading eigenvalue $\gamma^*$ can be estimated with high accuracy by a suitable regression on the vector process $\vS_t=(S_{t,h})_{h\in{\mathcal H}}^\top$ (see \cite{ale-cri-ghi-innovation-2023} and references therein), we can assume this parameter to be known and we can make inference only on the intensity parameter $\iota$.
-For a two-sided test with $H_0:\;\iota=\iota_0$, where $\iota_0\leq 1$ and $\iota_0 >1/2$ (the required condition in the theoretical result for having the second eigenvalue of $\Gamma$ strictly smaller than $\gamma^*/2$), we can use the test statistic (see Appendix~\ref{app-proofs} for the technical details)
+A standard approach in innovation studies is to construct measures of technological proximity or network relatedness and then use them in regression or forecasting exercises to assess their effect on innovative performance \citep{jaffe1989characterizing, pichler2020technological, taalbi2020evolution}.
+By contrast, under the mean-field specification, our test is model-based: it assesses whether the observed category-specific success counts move similarly enough to be compatible with a given level of average interaction intensity.
+In this sense, the contribution is not to show that technological interdependence matters --- which is well established in the literature --- but to provide an inferential procedure that is structurally tied to the interacting reinforced Bernoulli framework.\\ Namely, assuming the system is subjected to a mean-field interaction (note that in this case we have $u_h/u_j=1$ for each $h,j\in{\mathcal H}$), i.e. assuming the interaction matrix $\Gamma$ to be of the form~\eqref{eq:elements_Gamma_mean-field}, we can perform a suitable test on the parameter $\iota$, that rules the intensity of the interaction.
+This inferential exercise should be interpreted as a parsimonious benchmark under a symmetry restriction on the interaction structure.
+Under the mean-field specification, heterogeneous pairwise technological linkages are summarized by a single average interaction parameter, rather than being allowed to vary across category pairs.
+The restriction is useful for tractable model-based inference, but it is not intended as a full description of the heterogeneous and directional interdependencies emphasized in the innovation literature \citep{jaffe1986technological, breschi2003knowledge, colladon2025new} \\ Notice that, under the mean-field specification, the parameter $\iota$ measures how strongly categories are tied together through a common interaction component.
+The test checks whether the category-specific success counts move similarly enough to be compatible with a given level of average interaction across categories.\\ For a two-sided test with $H_0:\;\iota=\iota_0$, where $\iota_0\leq 1$ and $\iota_0 >1/2$ (the required condition in the theoretical result for having the second eigenvalue of $\Gamma$ strictly smaller than $\gamma^*/2$), we can use the test statistic (see Appendix~\ref{app-proofs} for the technical details)